Bring the whole gang for a walk and afternoon tea with a difference!

 Embrace the seasons with our monthly guided countryside My Year walks; breath in the Chilterns air, ramble through woods, and listen to extracts from Roald Dahl's books in the beautiful places that inspired them.

-Our walks take place on the last Sunday of each month at 2pm and 3pm.
+Our walks take place on the last Sunday of each month at 2pm and 3pm (2pm only from September).
 See our What's On pages for details of each event.
 They are suitable for age 6 to adult.

 Your guide Michael will lead you from the Wonka gates at the Museum and through the nearby woods and fields that inspired Roald Dahl.
 Listen to extracts from Roald Dahl’s last book My Year, as well as Fantastic Mr Fox and Danny the Champion of the World.
 See the glorious Chilterns countryside that Roald Dahl used to walk in, and take in some deep breaths of calming, country air!